gameontext/gameon-auth-spring-social/README.md

 appropriate Template has to be instantiated, and used to get the reply.
 Corresponding Java bindings for the reply JSON are in the model package.

+*New* Dummy auth!
+Added a daft set of endpoints that emulate a (really dumb) OAuth2 Provider =)
+- /auth/dummy/fake/auth
+- /auth/dummy/fake/token
+And added a dummy spring-social provider plugged in to use those URLs, and mapped the endpoints and provider to only do their magic when we're running in local dev mode (wooh!).

-Main compatibility issue with existing Auth module is provision for a Dummy Auth login type for local usage when no real providers are defined.
+~~Main compatibility issue with existing Auth module is provision for a Dummy Auth login type for local usage when no real providers are defined.
 It looks a little like in Spring-Social we may have to use Spring to stand up a local OAuth2 Provider with fixed credentials, and point a standard oauth2 client toward it.
-A little more heavyweight than the old Dummy, but not too tricky using Spring.(And if we use Profiles to restrict that, it could properly become ONLY available when running locally).
+A little more heavyweight than the old Dummy, but not too tricky using Spring.(And if we use Profiles to restrict that, it could properly become ONLY available when running locally).~~

 *TODO*

-- Dummy Auth support!!
+- ~~Dummy Auth support!!~~
 - ~~Update yaml's to pull the social creds from env vars.~~
 - ~~Have `/token` endpoint controller create and sign a jwt as the old GameOn Auth used to.~~
 - ~~Have `/token` endpoint foward to the auth success url appending the token~~